STE-QUEST -- Space Time Explorer and QUantum Equivalence principle Space Test: The 2022 medium-class mission concept: STE-QUEST science

 where $a_i$ ($i=A,B$) is the gravitational acceleration of object $i$ with respect to the source mass.
 We note that the data from any given experiment can be interpreted by reference to different source masses, with correspondingly different results for $\eta_{AB}$.
 Also, though $\eta_{AB}$ is a useful tool for comparing different experiments, it cannot account for the diversity of possible underlying theories, e.g., different types of couplings depending on the source and test objects, or couplings to space-time-varying background fields other than local gravity.
 Thus, not only is the best performance in terms of the E\"otv\"os ratio required, but also a large diversity of test objects and source masses.

 The history of experimental tests of the UFF dates back at least as far as the 16th century and Galileo Galilei.
 Since then, tremendous efforts have been carried out to push laboratory tests to uncertainties as low as parts in $10^{-13}$~\cite{Wagner:2012ui,Touboul2019,Asenbaum2020}.
 However, ground tests are ultimately limited by the Earth’s gravitational environment, and future progress in probing the UFF will come from space experiments~\cite{belenchia2022quantum}, such as the MICROSCOPE experiment~\cite{Touboul2017}, which pioneered tests of the UFF in space between 2016 and 2018.
 Table \ref{tab:StateArt} presents the state of the art in UFF/EEP tests, sorted into different classes depending on the techniques and the types of test-masses employed.
 In particular, we distinguish classical tests using macroscopic test masses from hybrid tests and atom interferometry (ATI) tests that use matter waves in a quantum superposition, possibly condensed into quantum-degenerate states of a Bose-Einstein Condensate (BEC) with coherence lengths $\geq \mu$m.

 The game-changing results of the MICROSCOPE mission demonstrate the potential of exploiting a quiet and well-controlled space environment, with relatively long free-fall times.
-Similarly, the recent leap in the sensitivities of quantum tests of the UFF by four orders of magnitude is largely due to the much longer free-fall times attained in a 10~m drop tower \cite{Asenbaum2020}.
+Similarly, the recent leap in the sensitivities of quantum tests of the UFF by four orders of magnitude is largely due to the much longer free-fall times attained in a 10~m drop tower~\cite{Asenbaum2020}.
 These advances give indications of the improvements that can be expected from a space mission such as STE-QUEST.

 The current STE-QUEST proposal aims at measuring the differential acceleration between $^{41}$K and $^{87}$Rb.
-These two atomic species are well separated in the (N,Z) plane, see Fig.~\ref{fig:species}, which is desirable since it enhances the EP-violating signal predicted in some theoretical models, see e.g. \cite{damour:2010zr,Fayet2018}.
+These two atomic species are well separated in the (N,Z) plane, see Fig.~\ref{fig:species}, which is desirable since it enhances the EP-violating signal predicted in some theoretical models, see e.g.~\cite{damour:2010zr,Fayet2018}.